 The chimp, named Ham (an acronym for Holloman Aerospace Medical Center), blasted off aboard a Mercury Redstone rocket on Jan.
 31, 1961.
 NASA officials wanted to fly Ham first in case the flight ran into technical problems, which it did.
-The spacecraft flew higher and faster than anticipated and splashed down more than 400 miles off course, but Ham emerged healthy except for mild dehydration and fatigue.
+The spacecraft flew higher and faster than anticipated and splashed down more than 400 miles off course.
+However, Ham emerged healthy except for mild dehydration and fatigue.
 [Related: Laika the Dog & the First Animals in Space]

-The next mission, Aurora 7, again ran into splashdown problems on May 24, 1962.
+The next Mercury mission, Aurora 7, again ran into splashdown problems on May 24, 1962.
 Pilot Scott Carpenter landed about 250 miles (400 kilometers) off course after about five hours in space.
 Some space program officials, notably flight director Chris Kraft, blamed the problem on Carpenter's inattention during the mission.

-"There was excessive fuel use, which scared a lot of the folks on the ground.
-There was enough.
+"There was excessive fuel use, which scared a lot of the folks on the ground," Carpernter recalled in 1998.
+"There was enough.
 There was enough for the entry.
 A lot of people thought there would not be.
-And it was anybody's guess," Carpenter recalled in 1998.
-He never flew again.
+And it was anybody's guess."

 Closing the program